 Mental illness stigma comes from many places and in many forms.
 Stigma often invalidates the experience of those of us with mental illness.
-One way this can happen is by pathologizing normal experience.
+One way this can happen is by pathologizing normal human experiences.
 By this, I mean inflating the significance of “normal” emotions and minimizing the significance of mental illness to make it seems as though they’re on par with each other.

 Some of this comes from the language we use.
 “Anxiety” and “depression” are often used to describe “normal” human emotions, but the same words are also used for psychiatric disorders.
 This distinction is not always apparent to people with limited knowledge about mental illness, which is where misinterpretations come in.
 People may think that because they feel “anxious” or “depressed,” and those feelings are uncomfortable, they likely have a mental health disorder.
 Conversely, people with an anxiety disorder or a depressive disorder may be dismissed as just overinflating “normal” emotions.